Hakuba vs Nozawa Onsen: Pick Your Weapon

-A fun, no-fence-sitting comparison of Niseko vs Nozawa Onsen.
-Quick verdicts by trip type, plus the real differences in snow, terrain, crowds, costs, nightlife, and logistics.
+A fun, no-fence-sitting comparison of Hakuba vs Nozawa Onsen.
+Quick verdicts by trip type, plus the real differences in terrain variety, snow, crowds, cost, nightlife, culture, and getting around.

 This is the flagship Japow comparison: Niseko and Hakuba, Japan’s two heavyweight ski destinations that define what a powder trip can look like.
 If you forced me to pick one for most people, first time in Japan, one week, want it to be easy and snowy, I’d send you to Niseko.